MovementGH/OpenBot-Docs/source/includes/_ui.md

 **onPresenceUpdate**

 The onPresenceUpdate event is executed when users come online, offline, enter a game, etc. It gets <a href="#onmemberupdate-onvoiceupdate-onpresenceupdate">these</a> variables.

+**onMessage**

+The onMessage event is executed when a message arives, whether is is a command call or not.
+It is usefull for spam filters and the like.
+It gets <a href="#onmessagedelete-onmessage">these"